 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-Indre By – Best place to stay in Copenhagen for nightlife
+Indre By – Where To Stay in Copenhagen City Centre for First Timers

 Indre By is Copenhagen’s Old Town and is the city centre of Copenhagen.
-Visitors who want to be in central Copenhagen, with easy access to tourist attractions such as the Little Mermaid, Rosenborg Castle and Christiansborg Palace as well as central station (the public transportation hub) should consider staying in Indre By.
+Visitors who want to be in the centre of Copenhagen, with easy access to tourist attractions such as the Little Mermaid, Rosenborg Castle and Christiansborg Palace should consider staying in Indre By.

 Best Places to Stay in Indre By

-Latin Quarter – Best place to stay in Copenhagen on a Budget
+Latin Quarter – Coolest Place to Stay in Copenhagen

 Best Places to Stay in Latin Quarter

-Nyhavn – Best place to stay in Copenhagen with Family
+Nyhavn – Best Place To Stay in Copenhagen for Tourists

-Nyhavn, or New Harbor, is one of Copenhagen’s premier entertainment districts, so you’re never far from excellent restaurants and live music.
+Nyhavn, or New Harbour, is one of Copenhagen’s premier entertainment districts, so you’re never far from excellent restaurants and live music venues.
 This is also where you’ll find the Royal Theater.
-Many of Nyhavn’s better hotels will have excellent harbor views to admire.
+Many of Nyhavn’s better hotels will have excellent harbour views to admire.